Ironing Embroidery Patches at the Right Temperature and Material Types

 Preparing the Garment and Patch for Ironing

-Before commencing the ironing process, thorough preparation of both the garment and the patch is essential.
-The garment should be placed on a flat, heat-resistant surface, ensuring it is free of any wrinkles or creases.
+The garment should be placed on a flat, heat-resistant surface and left to dry, ensuring it is free of wrinkles or creases.
 The embroidery patch should be positioned on the desired location, taking care to align it correctly.
 It is vital to check that the patch is compatible with the fabric type and can withstand the heat from the iron.
-Proper alignment and preparation will help achieve a seamless and professional-looking application of the embroidered patch.
+Proper alignment and preparation will help ensure a seamless, professional-looking application of the embroidered patch.

 Step Action